Slevinski/slevinski.github.io/series/university-of-iowa/entries/overview/essay.md

 That near-term value is the strongest first reason to talk.

 The longer opportunity is also real.
 Steve maintains and extends Sutton SignWriting technical infrastructure: software, standards, domains, data, public resources, and the formal model that makes signed-language writing usable in software and research.
-Iowa could become a stronger home for that work over time, but the first case should stay grounded in practical research support that labs can use now.
+Iowa could become a stronger stewardship structure for that work over time, but the first case should stay grounded in practical research support that labs can use now.

 ## What Iowa Can Gain